The Children with the Golden Locks: Adyghe people

 In a variant from the Adyghe people with the title "Три дочери старика" ("The old man's three daughters"), first collected in the mid-19th century and published in 1872, an old man brings some apples home and his daughters want to go with him the next time he picks up fruits.
-The man goes to the woods, digs up a hole nwar an apple tree and covers it with a carpet.
+The man goes to the woods, digs up a hole near an apple tree and covers it with a carpet.
 He lures his daughters to the hole, they fall into it and he abandons them there.
 The three girls pray to God to save them and to provide them with food.
 With God's help, they climb out the hole and take shelter atop a tree.
 The khan passes by the forest and finds the three girls on the tree.
 He then inquires about their skills: the eldest says she can sew clothes for his army in one day; the middle one that she can sew clothes for 50 horsemen, and the youngest saying she will bear twins (a boy and a girl), both with a half of white gold and a half of yellow gold.
 The khan chooses the youngest as his wife.
 She gives birth to her twins, who are taken by her jealous sisters and cast in a box.
 The box with the children wash ashore and is found by a lady of the river, who raises the twins by the river bank, while their biological mother, as punishment, is tied to the khan's palace's gates.
 An old woman passes by the disgraced queen and asks for some flour, and bakes two cakes with her breastmilk.
 The old woman goes to the river bank and gives the children the cakes.
 They taste it; the boy recognizes their mother's milk, while the girl complains that hers was baked with water.
 They tell their adoptive mother the event and she says she has to let them go into the world.
 The boy then builds a house for him and his sister.
 A passing old man convinces the female twin to find them a dove and a maiden named Ayrish-Ayrishakan.
 The Brother gets the bird, but becomes stone due to the maiden's powers, and is rescued by his Sister.